This application's name will be `hello_world`.

 Retries

 When a function fails by raising an exception or timing out, it gets retried according to its retry policy.
-The default retry policy is to not retry the function.
+The default retry policy is to not retry the function call.
 You can specify a custom retry policy using the retries attribute.

 from tensorlake.applications import function, Retries